finte-public-ai/gcp-terraform-finte-service-account-setup/README.md

 module "service_account_creation" {
   source = "git::https://github.com/finte-public-ai/gcp-terraform-finte-service-account-setup.git?ref=main"
   gcp_org_domain = "YOUR_ORGANIZATION_DOMAIN"
   gcp_project_id = "YOUR_PROJECT_ID" # Service accounts are GCP resources that must belong to a project.
-Which project you choose is not important.
+Choose a project that your terraform service account has appropriate permissions to.
   # finte_service_account_name = "YOUR_SERVICE_ACCOUNT_NAME" # if it's unset, the default name is FinTeReadOnly
 }